aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 # Converting from CoreData

 I recently got this app up and running as a side project to get some experience writing a full app in Swift.
-I initially wrote the data layer in [CoreData][TODO] complete with using an [NSFetchedResultsController][TODO] for my table view and everything.
-But last night I spent an hour or two replacing all of that with [Realm Objects][TODO] and [Realm Notification Blocks][TODO].
-The docs are pretty good and the tech itself is very straight forward, so there wasn't a lot of bashing my head into the wall... which might sound odd, if you've spent any time with CoreData.
+I initially wrote the data layer in [CoreData][core-data] complete with using an [NSFetchedResultsController][nsfrc] for my table view and everything.
+But last night I spent an hour or two replacing all of that with [Realm Objects](http://realm.io/docs/cocoa/0.90.5/#models) and [Realm Notification Blocks][notifications].
+The [docs][realm-docs] are pretty good and the tech itself is very straight forward, so there wasn't a lot of bashing my head into the wall... which might sound odd, if you've spent any time with CoreData.